Valentín Gómez Farías: Nationalizing Church Lands

-Minister of Relations Ramirez resigned after clashes with the cabinet, including difficulties in finding buyers of church lands.
-On January 26, President Gómez Farías named a junta charged with carrying out the sales of church lands.
+Minister of Relations Ramírez resigned after clashes with the cabinet, including difficulties in finding buyers of church lands.
+On 26 January, President Gómez Farías named a junta charged with carrying out the sales of church lands.
 The legal secretaries Cuevas and Mendez were fined for not wishing to participate.
 A measure was taken to audit the finance ministry to reduce corruption in general and the relevant officials were also obliged to present a report every four days on the progress of the church land sales and to explain any factors that were causing any delays.

-There were demonstrations in the capital as early as January 15th, but the government was obstinate in carrying out its policy of nationalizing church lands.
-The Oaxaca garrison pronounced against the government on February 21.
+There were demonstrations in the capital as early as 15 January, but the government was obstinate in carrying out its policy of nationalizing church lands.
+The Oaxaca garrison pronounced against the government on 21 February.
 Mazatlan followed, and much as when there had been revolts against the first presidency of Gómez Farías, the rebels began to call for Santa Anna with whom Gómez Farías was sharing power, to take over the government.

 Meanwhile, peaceful opposition against the nationalization law continued.
 Liberal Deputy Mariano Otero protested against the measure, and the new finance minister José Luis Huici refused to sign it.